apache/eagle/eagle-docs/tutorial/alert_notification_plugin_tutorial.md

 [Eagle Notification Plugin](https://cwiki.apache.org/confluence/display/EAG/Alert+notification+plugin) provides an interface for users to consume Eagle alerts.
 When define a policy, a user can add any number of notification plugin instances.
 By default, Eagle supports three types of notification: EagleStore, Kafka and Email

-* EagleStore: Alerts will be persisted into underlying database via eagle.
+* EagleStore: Alerts will be persisted into the underlying database via eagle.
 	* no configuration is needed.
 * Kafka: Alerts will flow into Kafka.
 Configurations are required:
 	* **kafka_broker**: <hostname:port,..., REQUIRED: The list of hostname and hostname:port> port of the server to connect to.
 	* **topic**: kafka topic
-* email: Alert emial will be sent out.
+* email: Alert email will be sent out.
 Configurations are required:
 	* **sender**: email sender address
-	* **recipients**: email recipients, comma separated address strings
+	* **recipients**: email recipients, multiple email address with comma separated
 	* **subject**: email subject

 ![notificationPlugin](/images/notificationPlugin.png)